JSN3/cse15l-lab-reports/lab-report-3-week-6.md

 ***

 ## Choice 1 - Streamlining SSH Configuration
-In the beginning, I did not have a .ssh/config path, so I had to use the Windows command `$null > config` in order to create a config file.
+In the beginning, I did not have a .ssh/config path, so I had to use the Windows command `$null > config` through the terminal in order to create a config file.

 Here is my config file, initially the content of the file was empty, so I used VS Code in order to edit the config file.